-ATM related CO_2 emissions, i.e. the CO_2 emissions from fuel burnt in aircraft engines in the UK FIR, Shanwick airspace and airports where we provide a tower service.
-Under the GHG Protocol, we interpret that these emissions fall within Scope 3 category 11.
+Our scope 3 emissions are overwhelmingly influenced by airlines' scope 1 emissions.
+We refer to Air Traffic Management (ATM) related emissions, i.e. the emissions from fuel burnt in aircraft engines in airspace we manage or at airports we provide a tower service.
+Under the GHG Protocol, we opt to include these emissions in scope 3 category 11, which refers to use of sold goods or services.
+We have calculated an estimated uncertainty for this emission category as 2.5%.

-We have opted to refer to the outcome of our efforts to reduce these Scope 3 category 11 emissions as Scope 4 emissions.
+We have opted to refer to the outcome of our efforts (and working with the aviation industry) to reduce these scope 3 category 11 emissions as scope 4 emissions or avoided emissions.